fanoframework/fanoframework.github.io/working-with-router/index.md

 <h1 class="major">Working with Router</h1>

-## What is router?

-In Fano Framework, router is instance responsible to map a request to a code that handles it based on certain rule.

-It is similar to front desk staff in a building.
-When a customer (request) comes in to building looking for an accounting staff (URL), first, she/he checks standard operational procedure (rule) to check whether is ok for outsider to contact accounting staff.
-If there are rule allows it, she/he directs the customer to accounting departement.

-Similarly, when HTTP request is made to server, router determines code to handle request based on URL and HTTP method.

-## About route
+## Router and route

-In Fano Framework, a route is an association rule between a request (identified by HTTP method and URL) and code that handles it.
+In Fano Framework, a route is an association rule between URL path pattern and HTTP method and code that handles it.
+Router manages one or more routes and match request URL path, extract data in it and select code that handles it.
+Router is any class implements `IRouter` interface.

 If we have following route setup